GenderDysphoria/GenderDysphoria.fyi/public/en/physical-dysphoria.md

 It can manifest as a compulsion to be rid of certain body traits, such as obsessively shaving body or facial hair.
 This can also manifest in the opposite compulsion, leading to meticulous grooming of those traits in order to try to control them, like maintaining a perfect beard, persistently keeping ones nails manicured and polished, or spending hours in the gym attempting to hone ones shape.

-Undesired physical features may prompt a person to experience envy of people who have been forced to remove those features due to illnesses, such as testicular or breast cancer.
-AMABs with severe genital dysphoria tend to have a wish for some kind of freak accident that would cause the loss of their phallus.
+Undesired physical features may prompt a person to experience envy of people who have been forced to remove those features due to illnesses, such as testicular or breast cancer. <abbr data-title="Assigned Male At Birth">AMABs</abbr> with severe genital dysphoria tend to have a wish for some kind of freak accident that would cause the loss of their phallus.

 Sometimes it may just simply be a feeling of being incorrect, which you may not even attribute to gender or sex.
 For most of my life I believed that the reason I hate my body was because I was fat.
 It wasn't until I started transition that I realized I don't hate my fat at all, I hated having *male* fat.
 The feminine curves that HRT gave me make me feel so much more in tune with my body.